TLG Organizational Practices and Procedures

 COMMUNICATION WITH BOARD

-The Technical Leadership Group shall coordinate closely with the CCC to obtain citizen input on work plans, priorities, and site-specific remedial design projects prior to making formal TLG recommendations to the Basin Commission Board.
+The TLG shall coordinate closely with the CCC to obtain citizen input on programs, work plans and priorities prior to making formal TLG recommendations to the Board.
 At a minimum, the TLG shall provide the CCC both preliminary and formal opportunities for comment and recommendations.
-The TLG chair, working with the Executive Director, shall notify the CCC of ongoing/upcoming TLG activities to
+The TLG chair, working with the Executive Director, shall notify the CCC of ongoing/upcoming TLG activities to coordinate opportunities for interaction between the two groups.
+The TLG shall notify the CCC of any PFTs it is establishing.
+These Teams shall interact directly with the CCC or subgroups of the CCC, as appropriate.

 INTERACTION WITH PUBLIC